 - You get the opportunity for a flexible close

-The pros to fixing up your home and selling traditionally include:
+The pros of fixing up your home and selling traditionally include:

 - The ability to list your home at full market potential

 If you’ve decided to sell as-is, it’s time to reach out to the client who wants to buy your property.
-Follow up in a manner that’s most comfortable for you – either call or email.
+Follow up in a manner that’s most comfortable for you, usually with an email or a phone call.
 If you can, try to do this within a few days of receiving your letter so they know to make your property a priority.
 At this point, you can let them know you’ve received the letter and are interested in learning more.

 It’s important to note that the terms laid out in the letter of intent you’ve received are negotiable.
 If the offer is too low, read further to see how to handle this conversation.
 However, if the offer sounds reasonable and you’re interested in selling your property, your contact will walk you through the process.